ansible-ThoTeam/nexus3-oss/README.md

 ## Requirements

-- Minimum ansible version 2.3 (see meta/main.yml)
+- Minimum ansible version 2.2 (see meta/main.yml).
+Due to the use of the ansible [synchronize module](http://docs.ansible.com/ansible/latest/synchronize_module.html) you will need _version 2.3 for tests with molecule (using docker containers)_.
 - This role is tested through travis CI only on CentOS 7 + Ubuntu 16.04 (Xenial) for time being
 - Java 8 (mandatory)
     - Oracle Java 8 is the official supported platform by Sonatype